Putting Your Songs On The Web

 Well, you need no help from us with 2 or 3 - so let us concentrate on Number 1 - setting up your own site.
 And here, you have lots of options, so we will deal with just a few.

-(1) Learn HTML (computer-speak for the language - not necessarily HTML either - needed to create a site), and produce your own web site.
+(1) Learn HTML (computer-speak for the language needed to create a site), and produce your own web site.
+HTML is of course old-hat nowadays, but it was the first one I could manage, so I like to keep the name alive.
+For old times sake.

-(2) Use A Program which more or less builds the site for you without you having to know anything about HTML.
+(2) Use A Program which more or less builds the site for you without you having to know anything about HTML (or whatever).

 (3) Hire An Expert (hereafter referred to as a "webmaster") to do it all for you.